Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: PT of a nucleon doublet and a pion triplet in the spontaneously broken (i.e., chiral) limit

 \subsection{The Chiral Symmetric Limit}

-For the purposes of this paper, we retain from \eqref{LchiPTfull} only terms of order $\Lambda_{\chi SB}$ and $\Lambda^0_{\chi SB}$, i.e. $1\leq m+l+n\leq2$.
-We can further divide $L_{\chi PT}$ into a symmetric piece (i.e., spontaneous $SU(2)_{L-R}$ breaking with massless Goldstones) and a symmetry-breaking piece (i.e., explicit $SU(2)_{L-R}$ breaking, traceable to quark masses) generating three massive pNGB:
+For the purposes of this paper, we retain from \eqref{L_chiPT_full} only terms of order $\Lambda_{\chi SB}$ and $\Lambda^0_{\chi SB}$, i.e., $1\leq m+l+n\leq2$.
+We can further divide $L_{\chi PT}$ into a symmetric piece (i.e., with spontaneous breaking and massless Goldstones) and a symmetry-breaking piece (i.e., explicit breaking, arising from non-zero quark masses) generating three massive pNGB:

-In this paper, we are interested only in unbroken \chiPTtw~ and so take $n=0$ in \eqref{LchiPTfull}
+In this paper, we are interested only in unbroken \chiPTtwb and so take $n=0$ in \eqref{L_chiPT_full}

-We separate $L^{Symmetric}_{\chi PT}$ into pure-meson terms, terms quadratic in baryons (i.e. nucleons), and four-baryon terms:
+We separate $L^{Sym}_{\chi PT}$ into pure meson terms, terms quadratic in baryons (i.e., nucleons), and four-baryon terms: